Milton Babbitt: Biography

 In 1958, Babbitt achieved unsought notoriety through an article in the popular magazine High Fidelity.
-His title for the article was "The Composer as Specialist" (as it was later published several times) but, he said, "The editor, without my knowledge and—therefore—my consent or assent, replaced my title by the more 'provocative' one: 'Who Cares if You Listen?', a title which reflects little of the letter and nothing of the spirit of the article".

-More than 30 years later, he said, "For all that the true source of that offensively vulgar title has been revealed many times, in many ways, even—eventually—by the offending journal itself, I still am far more likely to be known as the author of 'Who Cares if You Listen?' than as the composer of music to which you may or may not care to listen".
+His title for the article was originally "The Composer as Specialist" (and it was republished several times under that title) but "the editor, without my knowledge and—therefore—my consent or assent, replaced my title by the more 'provocative' one: 'Who Cares if You Listen?', a title which reflects little of the letter and nothing of the spirit of the article".
+In 1991, Babbitt said of the article's lasting notoriety: "For all that the true source of that offensively vulgar title has been revealed many times, in many ways, even—eventually—by the offending journal itself, I still am far more likely to be known as the author of 'Who Cares if You Listen?' than as the composer of music to which you may or may not care to listen".
+In 2006, Babbitt told the Princeton Alumni Weekly, "Now obviously, I care very deeply if you listen [...] if nobody listens and nobody cares, you're not going to be writing music for very long".

 Around 1960, Babbitt became interested in electronic music.
-RCA hired him as consultant composer to work with its RCA Mark II Synthesizer at the Columbia-Princeton Electronic Music Center (known since 1996 as the Columbia University Computer Music Center).
-In 1961 he produced his Composition for Synthesizer, marking the beginning of a second period in his output.
-Babbitt was less interested in producing new timbres than in the rhythmic precision he could achieve with the synthesizer, a degree of precision previously unobtainable in performance.
+RCA hired him as consultant composer to work with its RCA Mark II Synthesizer at the Columbia-Princeton Electronic Music Center.
+In 1960, Babbitt was awarded a Guggenheim Fellowship in music composition.
+In 1961, he wrote Composition for Synthesizer, marking the beginning of a second period in his output.
+Babbitt was less interested in producing new timbres than in the degree of rhythmic precision he could achieve with the synthesizer.

-Through the 1960s and 1970s Babbitt wrote both electronic music and music for conventional musical instruments, often combining the two.
+Through the 1960s and 1970s, Babbitt wrote both electronic and acoustic music, often combining the two.
 Philomel (1964), for example, is for soprano and a synthesized accompaniment (including the recorded and manipulated voice of Bethany Beardslee, for whom the piece was composed) stored on magnetic tape.

-By the end of the 1970s Babbitt was beginning his third creative period by shifting his focus away from electronic music, the genre that first gained for him public notice.
-Like most dodecaphonic music, Babbitt's compositions are typically considered atonal, but it has also been shown that, especially in his third-period music, notes from his serial structures (all-partition arrays and superarrays) are sometimes arranged and coordinated to forge tonal chords, cadential phrases, simulated tonal voice-leading, and other tonal allusions, allowing for double meaning (serial and tonal), like many of his composition titles.
+By the end of the 1970s, Babbitt was beginning to shift his focus away from electronic music, the genre that had first gained him public notice.
+Babbitt's compositions are typically considered atonal, but it has also been shown that, especially in his third-period music, notes from his serial structures (all-partition arrays and superarrays) are sometimes arranged and coordinated to forge tonal chords, cadential phrases, simulated tonal voice-leading, and other tonal allusions, allowing for double meaning (serial and tonal), like many of his composition titles.
 This phenomenon of "double meaning" of notes (pitches) in the context of his double-meaning titles has been called portmantonality.

-From 1985 until his death Babbitt served as the Chairman of the BMI Student Composer Awards, the international competition for young classical composers.
-A resident of Princeton, New Jersey, he died there on January 29, 2011, at age 94.
+From 1985 until his death, Babbitt served as the Chairman of the BMI Student Composer Awards, the international competition for young classical composers.
+A resident of Princeton, New Jersey, he died there on January 29, 2011, aged 94.

-Filmmaker Robert Hilferty's Babbitt: Portrait of a Serial Composer broadly depicts Babbitt’s thinking, attitudes about his past and then-current work in footage largely from 1991-1992.
-The film was not completed and fully edited until 2010, and was presented on NPR online upon Babbitt’s death.
+Filmmaker Robert Hilferty's Babbitt: Portrait of a Serial Composer broadly depicts Babbitt's thinking, attitudes about his past, and work in footage largely from 1991–1992.
+The film was not completed and fully edited until 2010, and was presented on NPR online upon Babbitt's death.